hzokbe/eigakan/README.md

 ## How to Run

-Create a file named `.env` in the root directory of the project and define the following environment variables to configure `MongoDB` access:
+Create a file named `.env` in the root directory of the project and define the following environment variables:

 ```
 MONGO_DB=eigakan
 MONGO_USER=hzokbe
 MONGO_PASSWORD=hzokbe
+MAIL_USERNAME=ayumu_kasuga@azumanga.jp
+MAIL_PASSWORD=xk93pjfd8qlam2nv
 ```

 These variables will be used by `Docker Compose` to initialize the services with the correct credentials.